-"I'm serious," Carrie said before I could even say hello.
+"I'm serious," Kari said before I could even say hello.

 "Yes, Ma'am," I said.
 I could hear her smile.

 "Good.
-Enjoy your second day at school and don't punch anyone," Carrie said.
+Enjoy your second day at school and don't punch anyone," Kari said.

 "Hi," I breathed, looking up at him.
 His hair was a total mess and his blue eyes shined like the morning sun.
 Up close, I could see the green and gold flecks in his eyes.